 - Ouran High School Host Club's Hikaru and Kaoru Hitachiin appear to be interchangeable, and in fact it later becomes a minor plot point that no one can tell them apart except Haruhi.
 They occasionally exhibit signs of being annoyed by this, but mostly seem to accept that to everyone else, they are a collective.

-- Fred and George the Weasley twins in Harry Potter.
+- Fred and George, the Weasley twins in Harry Potter.
+Fred is the more outgoing one and George is slightly more reserved, but it's easy to miss considering they share a love of colourful pranks and are almost always together.
 Until Deathly Hallows, that is, when George is nearly killed and Fred has to deal with his brother's potential death.
 Then George gets his taste of this when Fred is actually killed.

 - "Samneric" from Lord of the Flies.
 That's right, the two are referred to by one name.